umbraco/UmbracoDocs/11/umbraco-cms/extending/health-check/guides/folderandfilepermissions.md

 ### Updating the file permissions on Windows

 Here's an example of how to adjust permissions for a folder.
-This process works the same way for files too.
+This process works the same way for files.

 First we see an example of an error from the health check